 Companies prepare as forecasted weather could cause service disruptions

-BINGHAMTON, New York — Feb.
-26, 2020, 4:30 p.m.
-EST — NYSEG and RG&E, AVANGRID companies, are preparing for the potential of significant snowfall and high winds across the state beginning early Thursday morning.
+Binghamton, N.Y. — March 25, 2021, 9:30 a.m. — New York State Electric & Gas (NYSEG) and Rochester Gas & Electric (RG&E) are preparing for high winds and rain associated with an incoming storm expected to impact their service areas on Friday.
 As a result of the storm, customers may experience service disruptions.
 The storm is expected to impact the entire NYSEG and RG&E footprint, which includes the Western New York, Rochester, Southern Tier, North Country, Capital Region, Hudson Valley and Westchester regions.

 Before a storm strikes: